Product Description#

 Handsets (Apple iPhone 14, Samsung S23), Viavi Qualsar Grandmaster, Dell FH switch, Supermicro GH200 server.

-Data Collection on ARC-OTA with Aerial Data Lake#
+Data Collection on ARC-OTA with Data Lake#

-1. The data collection app (DCA) running on the Grace CPU
+1. The Data Collection App (DCA) running on the Grace CPU

-2. The Aerial Data Lake Database (DLDB)
+2. The Data Lake Database (DLDB)

-3. A set of DLDB APIs used for retrieving data from the DLDB.
+3. A set of DLDB APIs used for retrieving data from the DLDB

 The DCA captures UL I/Q samples from 7.2x fronthaul interface in addition to a sub-set of the FAPI messages exchanged between L2 and L1.